bentomhall/nih-system/homebrewery/world/player-options.md

 *Constitution (General) Advanced Skill Trick*

 As a reaction when you are brought to zero hit points, you can choose to gain a level of exhaustion.
 If you do, you do not gain the unconscious condition and can act normally.
 You still make death saving throws as normal, including when you take damage.
-If you are still at 0 HP at the end of your next turn, you go unconscious at that point.
+If you are still at zero hit points at the end of your next turn, you go unconscious at that point.

 #### Demoralize